 for a list of previous award recipients

-The Giles Sutherland Rich Moot Court Competition — Presenting Problems in Intellectual Property Law
+The AIPLA Giles Sutherland Rich Moot Court Competition — Presenting Problems in Intellectual Property Law

-The National Finals for the 2012 Giles Sutherland Rich Moot Court Competition took place April 18-20 at the Howard T. Markey National Courts Building in Washington, DC.
-The competition is named for a member of the United States Court of Appeals for the Federal Circuit who was the most distinguished jurist in the field of patent law in the world.
+AIPLA is pleased to announce the 41st Annual AIPLA Giles Sutherland Rich Moot Court Competition.
+This competition is named for a member of the United States Court of Appeals for the Federal Circuit who was the most distinguished jurist in the field of patent law in the world.

-The 2013 Giles Sutherland Rich Memorial Moot Court Competition is divided into four regional competitions followed by a national competition among the top two teams from each region.
-The regional competitions will be held in Houston, Silicon Valley, Chicago, and Boston on the weekend of March 15-17, 2013.
-The National Finals will take place in Washington, DC on April 17-19, 2013.
+The 2014 AIPLA Giles Sutherland Rich Memorial Moot Court Competition is divided into four regional competitions followed by a national competition among the top two teams from each region.
+The regional competitions will be held in Houston, Silicon Valley, Chicago, and Boston on the weekend of March 21-23, 2014.
+The National Finals will take place in Washington, DC on April 23-25, 2014.

-The National Director of the competition is Christopher Agrawl; Chad Pannell and Missy Sikorski are co-chairs of the New Lawyers Committee.
+The National Director of the competition is Christopher Agrawl; Rick Matthews and Missy Sikorski are co-chairs of the New Lawyers Committee.